 Our school recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEND.

-At Nettlesworth we have a PSA who works closely with the SENDCO/MAGT/Inclusion Co-ordinator.
+At Nettlesworth we have an Early Help Advisor who works closely with the SENDCO/MAGT/Inclusion Co-ordinator.
 Our SENDCO is also the Designated Teacher for Looked After Children who works closely with teachers to ensure all in school understand the implications for those children who are looked after and have SEND.